 Inversion may be classified into two types:

-Pericentric - include the centromere Paracentric - do not include the centromere b) Paracentric inversion (does not include centromere)
+Pericentric - includes the centromere Paracentric - does not include the centromere

 In natural populations, pericentric inversions are much less frequent than paracentric inversions.
 Translocation Integration of a chromosome segment into a nonhomologous chromosome is known as translocation.
 Three types: